 What can I buy with cryptocurrency?

-Charlie: You can use cryptocurrency for just about any purchase.
+Brian: You can use cryptocurrency for just about any purchase.
 Of course, the seller would have to be willing to accept the cryptocurrency.
 The U.S. government, for example, does not accept cryptocurrency.
 Also, you cannot use cryptocurrency to contribute to a 401(k) or an IRA.
 Only U.S. dollars can be contributed to a 401(k) or an IRA.
 Once the contribution is made, however, you can purchase cryptocurrency in certain retirement accounts.

 What cryptocurrencies are available to purchase?

 Steve: There are thousands of cryptocurrencies available for investment and/or trading.
 The largest is Bitcoin with a market capitalization of over $1 trillion.
 The second largest cryptocurrency is Ether (Ethereum), which has a market capitalization of over $500 billion.
 On the other end of the spectrum, there are brand new cryptocurrencies that begin trading with practically no market capitalization at all.

 Why is tax planning before I invest in cryptocurrency so important?

 Brian: It’s important to consult with a tax professional to know which cryptocurrency transactions are taxable and which are not.
 For example, exchanging one type of cryptocurrency, Bitcoin, for another type of cryptocurrency, Ethereum, is a taxable event.

 It is also important to put in place a system that permits you to track and collate your transactions since there is the potential for having to account for thousands of transactions in a single year.

 What is one common misunderstanding about crypto from a tax angle?